preciofishbone/OmniaDocsG2/pages/edit-page-variations/index.rst

 To the left you can see the text on the main page, to the right the text for the variation you're editing.

-If you would like to see what has been change, click this icon:
+If you would like to see what has been changed, click this icon:

 .. image:: edit-variations-3.png